A commenter asked about this the other day: what's the deal with those red or white-strobe tower lights? What do they have for backups?

 There is no general requirement to have backup power.
 If the lights go out, you call the FAA, and they issue a NOTAM.
 They always ask how long the problem will last; they won't issue "forever" NOTAMs.
 They'll give you a week or two, but they're not happy about it.

 There are requirements for the lights themselves that result in redundancy.
 All lights levels must be fully visible from 360 degrees around the tower.
 Markers are often installed in pairs at each level in skinny, shorter towers, and tall ones usually have three or four, one per leg, mounted on the outside (where they can get whacked by falling ice, so sometimes there's a perforated "ice shield" a little way above them).
-Each marker is a rugged, traffic light type 100 W+, 130V bulb in a small red Fresnel-lens dome or a LED fixtures of the shame shape and light output, including infrared.
+Each marker is a rugged, traffic light type 100 W+, 130V bulb in a small red Fresnel-lens dome or a LED fixtures of the same shape and light output, including infrared.
 Strobe lights are installed the same way, pairs, triplets or quads.

 The flashing code beacons are a whole other ball game.
 The classic incandescent version is over a yard tall, a foot and a half wide, a metal framework supporting clear glass Fresnel lenses with red filters inside.
 It hinges open in the middle, allowing access to a pair of 620 W bulbs almost as big as your head, one base down in the bottom section, one base up in the top.
 They're wired in parallel, and as long as at least one is burning, it's in compliance with FAA requirements.
 Old ones have asbestos-insulated wiring and asbestos in the gaskets between the sections of the Fresnel lens, so don't play with them if you find one by the side of the road.
 (You probably won't.)